 'A fine display of orchestral bravado for the SSO and Shui' - The Guardian

 Under the Music Directorship of Lan Shui from 1997 to January 2019, the SSO has performed in Europe, Asia and the United States.
 In May 2016 the SSO was invited to perform at the Dresden Music Festival and the Prague Spring International Music Festival.
 This successful five-city tour of Germany and Prague also included the SSO’s return to the Berlin Philharmonie after six years.
 In 2014 the SSO’s debut at the 120th BBC Proms in London received critical acclaim in the major UK newspapers The Guardian and Telegraph.
 The SSO has also performed in China on multiple occasions.

 Notable SSO releases under BIS include a Rachmaninov series, a "Seascapes" album, two Debussy discs "La Mer" and "Jeux", and the first-ever cycle of Tcherepnin’s piano concertos and symphonies.
-The SSO has also collaborated with such great artists as Lorin Maazel, Charles Dutoit, Gennady Rozhdestvensky, Neeme Järvi, Vladimir Ashkenazy, Diana Damrau, Martha Argerich, Lang Lang, Yo-Yo Ma, Janine Jansen, Leonidas Kavakos and Gil Shaham.
+The SSO has also collaborated with such great artists as Lorin Maazel, Charles Dutoit, Gennady Rozhdestvensky, Neeme Järvi, Gustavo Dudamel, Vladimir Ashkenazy, Diana Damrau, Martha Argerich, Lang Lang, Yo-Yo Ma, Janine Jansen, Leonidas Kavakos and Gil Shaham.